Mock auction: Techniques

 Commonly employed techniques include selling what appear to be boxed, high-quality branded goods, but which are actually very inferior, cheap fakes; or are rejects which have serious faults.
 Alternatively, the boxes may contain only blocks of wood or breezeblock or bottles of water etc. The gang will have members in the audience throughout the deployment of the scam, and will not allow customers to open any of their purchases in the shop/market.
 They will quickly lock up, and/or escape before any of the victims realize that they've been conned.

 No-one will be given genuine receipts or guarantees, although the gang may claim these documents are within the sealed boxes.
-In common with many confidence tricksters, the gangs very often move from town to town, city to city etc. to reduce the risk of them being caught.
+In common with many confidence tricksters, the gangs very often move from town to town, city to city etc. to reduce the risk of being caught.
 They have been known to use violence when a lone (prospective) victim confronts them.